TheOdinProject/curriculum/ruby/advanced_ruby/pattern_matching.md

 # => banana
 ```

 Because of Ruby syntactic sugar for hashes, we could rewrite the above as below.
 Note how we don't have to provide names for the variables.
-This isn't pattern matching behaviour but normal Ruby hash behaviour.
+This isn't pattern matching behavior but normal Ruby hash behavior.

 ```ruby
 case { a: 'apple', b: 'banana' }